 Brooke Palmieri is a writer and artist working at the intersection of memory, history, and transsexual alternate realities.
-His writing spans hundreds of years of queer and trans history; the magic, mystery and deep emotion of working in archives; and the past as a supernatural encounter.
-Brooke has trained as a historian at the University of Pennsylvania and Oxford, and in 2017 completed a PhD in radical 17th century printing historyta University College London.
-In 2018, Brooke founded CAMP BOOKS to promote access to queer and trans history through rare archival materials, cheap zines, and sculptural installations.
-Brooke has lectured and given workshops on queer and trans history widely, from institutions like Harvard, Smith, and NYU, to galleries like Kettle’s Yard, Chelsea Space, and Tate Modern, and most importantly, community spaces like Queercircle and the LGBTQ+ Community Center in London.
-His book Bargain Witch: Essays in Self-Initiation is about witchcraft, heresy, and working in an occult bookstore in London, and comes out on DOPAMINE BOOKS in October 2025.
-Born and raised in Philadelphia, he spent fourteen years in London and currently lives in the Mojave Desert.CV (pdf download) In Conversation
+His writing spans hundreds of years of history; the magic, mystery and deep emotion of working in archives; and the past as a supernatural encounter.
+Brooke has trained as a historian at the University of Pennsylvania and Oxford, and in 2017 completed a PhD in radical 17th century printing history at University College London.
+In 2018, Brooke founded CAMP BOOKS to promote access to queer and trans history through rare archival materials, cheap zines, and installations.
+Brooke has lectured and given workshops on widely, from institutions like Harvard, Smith, and NYU, to galleries like Kettle’s Yard, Chelsea Space, and Tate Modern, and most importantly, community spaces like Queercircle and the LGBTQ+ Community Center in London.
+His book Bargain Witch: Essays in Self-Initiation is a trans spiritual memoir about witchcraft, heresy, and working in an occult bookstore in London.
+Born and raised in Philadelphia, he spent fifteen years in London and currently lives in the Mojave Desert.CV (pdf download) In Conversation

-Brooke writes about radical history and culture in zines, on Substack
+Brooke writes about radical history and culture in zines and occasionally on Substack

 Hear Brooke read two excerpts from the book at Beyond Baroque in Venice Beach: “Occult Experiments: Queer Transdisciplinary Poetics,” April 2024 (starting 13:39) “Dopamine Books Author Showcase,” June 2024, (starting 35:46)